-Per diem (from the Latin "by day") is a daily allowance for two specific travel expenses.
-The U.S. per diem rate includes two components: for lodging, and for meals and incidentals.
+The term per diem (from the Latin "by day") is a daily allowance for specific travel expenses.
+The U.S. per-diem rate includes two components: lodging, and meals and incidentals.
 The IRS says per diem is the highest allowable rate paid by the U.S. government to federal employees who are traveling away from home.
-Even though the rate table was originally designed for federal employees, the IRS uses it for private employers who want to provide employees with a daily budget for travel.
+Even though the rate table was originally designed for federal employees, the IRS also uses it for private employers who want to provide employees with a daily budget for travel.

-If you use per diems for employee travel, anything you pay employees over the per diem rate is taxable to the employee.
+Understanding how per diem payments work can prevent any issues with employees owing taxes on non-wage income from expense reimbursements.
+If you use per diems for employee travel, anything you pay employees that exceeds the per diem rate is taxable to the employee.

-The per diem rates change every year, usually on October 1st.
+The per diem rates get updated every year, usually on October 1st.
 The Department of Defense and other federal agencies use the GSA per diem rate table.
-You can check the current per diem rates by going to this General Services Administration web page: https://www.gsa.gov/travel/plan-book/per-diem-rates .
+You can check the current per diem rates by going to this General Services Administration webpage: https://www.gsa.gov/travel/plan-book/per-diem-rates .

 Be sure to use the correct table; the CONUS for the continental US and the OCONUS for outside the continental U.S. You can't use per diems for international travel.

 The IRS says that per diem reimbursements are non-taxable even if they exceed actual expenses but not if they exceed the federal rate.
-For example, if an employee is in Tampa for a conference in May 2016, that employee can turn in the per diem of $106, plus $54 for meals and incidentals.
+For example, if an employee is in Tampa for a conference in May 2018, that employee can claim, or turn in the per diem rate for that geographical area of $106, plus $54 for meals and incidentals.

-If you want to use per diems for employees, you must use them for the entire calendar year, but you can reimburse actual expenses or use meals and incidentals for specific locations.
+If you want to use per diems for employees, you must use them for the entire calendar year, but you can reimburse actual expenses or use the designated per diem rate for meals and incidentals in specific city locations.

-You can also use just the meals and incidentals if you pay lodging directly, provide lodging in-kind, reimburse actual lodging expenses.
+You can also cover meals and incidentals with the per diem if you pay lodging directly, provide lodging in-kind, or reimburse actual lodging expenses.
 You may also use per diems for meals and incidentals for day trips where there are no lodging expenses.

 More Details, Restrictions, and Qualifications from the IRS